How to Meet with an Advisor

-- Students must pick up numbered tickets from the Advising Office any time before the start of drop–in that day.
+- Students must pick up numbered tickets from the Advising office any time before drop–in begins.
 Tickets are given out on a first–come, first–serve basis.

-- The numbered ticket holds your place in line; it does not guarantee that you will see an advisor.
+- The numbered ticket holds your place in line to choose a drop–in time—it does not guarantee that you will see an advisor.

-- You must return to the Advising office 5 minutes before the start of drop–in to sign in.
+- Students should return to the Advising office 5 minutes before the start of drop–in.
+They will be called up to the front desk in number order to choose a spot when drop–in begins.
 Have your photo ID ready.

 - We will use the digital clock in the Advising lobby as our reference.